IniMichael/AI-image-generator/README.md

-How will the following readme appear when pushed to github?

 The `AI Image Generator` allows users to generate images using the OpenAI API based on user-provided text descriptions.

 It aims to address the following `problems`: